Skip to content

 Escalation from Pornography to CSAM

-Escalation from legal pornography to child sexual abuse material is empirically contested.
+Escalation from legal pornography to CSAM is empirically contested.
 It is possible but not inevitable, with pre-existing pedophilic interest a stronger predictor than pornography consumption alone.
+This chapter also covers the production typology behind the imagery — family-circle abuse, self-generated coercion, livestreamed production-on-demand — and the offender-pathway models that map onto it.

 AI-Generated Content: The New Frontier